-- To improve the overall appearance of the retail premise, the loading zone and back of house area are best positioned out of sight of the public. - To improve the security of the premise, the loading zone and back of house area should be fenced and gated to prevent unauthorised personnel access and any anti-social behaviour. - For traffic safety and to minimise traffic obstruction, trucks are recommended to go forward both entering and exiting. - Each premise is recommended to have only one loading zone and back of house area which is designed to serve the need of the premise. - Ensure that trucks can safely egress the site and not conflict with the pedestrian/walking and cycling environments.
+- Improve the overall appearance of the retail premise, the loading zone and back of house area by positioning it out of sight of the public. - Improve the security of the premise, the loading zone and back of house area should be fenced and gated to prevent unauthorised personnel access and any anti-social behaviour. - For traffic safety and to minimise traffic obstruction, trucks are recommended to go forward both entering and exiting. - Each premise is recommended to have only one loading zone and back of house area which is designed to serve the need of the premise. - Ensure that trucks can safely egress the site and not conflict with the pedestrian/walking and cycling environments.
 Trucks are discouraged from sharing the pedestrian path or visitor vehicle driveway to create a safe walking (pedestrian), riding and driving environment. - If truck movements need to share with other modes of transport (i.e. pedestrian, cycling and visitor vehicles), the loading time should be limited outside of the premise's opening hours.

-Image 5 : HomeCo., Cranbourne - Inactive back of house interface.
+Image 5 : HomeCo., Cranbourne